Update – Supplements To Take For Hashimoto’sMay 9, 2019

 Can Thyroid Cancer Be Treated?May 13, 2019

 Chances are you might have heard of resistant starch by now, but do you know all of your food options when it comes to working it into your diet successfully?
-Here’s an update on the science behind the power of resistant starch, and some new ways that you can get more of it into your diet starting right now.
+Here’s an update on the science behind the power of resistant starch, and a complete list of resistant starch foods that you can start incorporating into your diet as of today.

 What is Resistant Starch?

 Let’s dive into today’s discussion with a brief overview of what resistant starch is, and what it can do for you.
-Some of the most healing foods that you might be able to imagine are good carbs, so let’s start off by dismissing the idea that we need to avoid carbohydrates altogether.
+Some of the most healing foods that you might be able to imagine are good carbs and foods with resistant starch carbs, so let’s start off by dismissing the idea that we need to avoid carbohydrates altogether.

 Key Insight: If you work the right carbs into your diet, in the right amounts, you can do a lot of good for your body.
 It is all about balance, variety, and making sure that you know what you are doing when it comes to what you put into your body.

 The bad thing about “bad carbs” is that they absorb really fast, and they make your body work harder in order to juggle your blood sugar.
 What this does is gives us a good clue about what we might be able to do with “good carbs” in our diet.

 What we can see from good carbs is that they absorb slowly, they are easy on your blood sugar, and they feed a super important group of probiotics in your intestinal tract.